ro550/.github/profile/README.md

 ## 🚀 About Me
-I'm Rodney Karia, a passionate full-stack developer specializing in building dynamic web applications and AI-powered systems.
+I'm Rodney Karia, a hands-on full-stack developer specializing in building dynamic web applications and AI-powered systems.
 I focus on creating scalable solutions using modern technologies and exploring innovative approaches to problem-solving.

 ## 💻 Tech Stack